destapi/extags/docs/_jewels/mvel-knowledge-base.md

 ```@{($ in todos if $.done == true).size()}```

-This will access each item in the _todos_ collection, assign it a temporary variable _$_, adn then inspect the _.done_ field for _truthiness_, and then count how many matched.
+This will access each item in the _todos_ collection, assign it a temporary variable _$_, adn then inspect the _.done_
+field for _truthiness_, and then count how many matched.

-> A good place to see more examples - [MVEL Github](https://github.com/mvel/mvel/tree/master/src/test/java/org/mvel2/tests)
+> A good place to see more usage examples - [MVEL Github](https://github.com/mvel/mvel/tree/master/src/test/java/org/mvel2/tests/core)